Raising a teenager is tough, but your teen is more capable than you think.

 It will teach them to care for their belongings

-Chipping in on chore work will help teenagers feel valued and competent, which will enhance self-confidence.
+Chipping in with chores will help teenagers feel valued and competent, which will enhance self-confidence.

 It will show your teenager that you trust them, especially if the chore involves looking after a sibling or pet or cleaning common areas of the house.